Quantizing the non-linear graviton: Twistor actions for self-dual theories

 \subsection{The Penrose-Ward correspondence and holomorphic BF theory}

 The first example of a 4d integrable system we will consider are the self-dual Yang-Mills equations $F^-=0$.
-The Penrose-Ward correspondence states that there is a one-to-one correspondence between \begin{itemize} \item[-] solutions of the self-dual Yang-Mills (sdYM) equations with gauge group $\GL(n)$, considered up to gauge equivalence, and \item[-] holomorphic rank $n$ vector bundles $E\to\PT$ that are holomorphically trivial on each twistor line $L_x$. \end{itemize} Other gauge groups are obtained by imposing additional structure on the fibres of $E$.
-In particular, for any semi-simple gauge group the twistor bundle necessarily has vanishing first Chern class ${\rm c}_1(E)=0$, whereupon the condition that $E|_{L_x}$ is holomorphically trivial is satisfied by a generic connection.
+The Penrose-Ward correspondence \cite{Ward:1977ta} states that there is a one-to-one correspondence between \begin{itemize} \item[-] solutions of the self-dual Yang-Mills (sdYM) equations with gauge group $\GL(n)$, considered up to gauge equivalence, and \item[-] holomorphic rank $n$ vector bundles $E\to\PT$ that are topologically trivial on each twistor line $L_x$.\footnote{Generically, a topologically trivial holomorphic vector bundle over $\CP^1$ will also be holomorphically trivial.} \end{itemize} Other gauge groups are obtained by imposing additional structure on the fibres of $E$.
+In particular, for any semi-simple gauge group the twistor bundle has vanishing first Chern class ${\rm c}_1(E)=0$, whereupon $E|_{L_x}$ is necessarily topologically trivial.
 In this way, the Penrose-Ward transform `trivialises' the sdYM equations, explaining their integrability.\\

 Holomorphic bundles arise as solutions to the field equations of a holomorphic BF theory.
 On twistor space, holomorphic BF theory was first considered in~\cite{Witten:2003nn}, where it appeared as the open string sector of the B-model on $\mathcal{N}=4$ supersymmetric twistor space, truncated to $\mathcal{N}=0$.
 The present paper will mostly be interested in this non-supersymmetric truncation.
 Note that, unlike holomorphic Chern-Simons theory, holomorphic BF theory does not need the space to be Calabi-Yau.
 This is the holomorphic analogue of the fact that, unlike real Chern-Simons theory, BF theory on a real three-manifold does not need the manifold to be oriented.